2018ik/2018ik.github.io/_wiki/church_degradation.markdown

 ### Hypocrisy

 Having only the outward form of Godliness (2 Tim.
-3:1-7)
+3:1-7).

+### Ambition

+Many in the early church wanted to be first, and elevated themselves above others (e.g. the Nicolaitans).

 ### Judaism